strapi/strapi-examples/cheesecakes/README.md

 **4 —** Update permissions.

-You have to go in your admin panel and update permission of the `Guest` role (Plugins > Users & Permissions > Guest).
+You have to go in your admin panel and update permission of the `Public` role (Plugins > Users & Permissions > Public).

 Allow these actions:
   - App: